Bachelor’s degree in child development

 There are a few things you need to have before applying to a bachelor’s program at a 4-year university.
 Depending on if you are applying right out of a high school or community college will slightly dictate what is required by the university.
 Applications are submitted online and the admissions department of each university you apply at will respond to your application via mail or online in 6-8 weeks.

 Online bachelor’s degree in child development

-Online courses have grown in popularity over the last year, and not just because of the COVID-19 pandemic.
+Online courses have grown in popularity, and not just because of the COVID-19 pandemic.
 If you are employed, have a young family, live far from your preferred campus, or have any other reason that would make an on-campus course a challenge, then an online program may be your best education option.
 A bachelor’s degree in child development also has online possibilities.
 If you decide to go this route, make sure the online program you are interested in is accredited.
-This will ensure that your course units transfer to a master’s degree program, and that they are applicable for both certification and credential programs.
+This will ensure that your course units transfer to a master’s degree program and that they are applicable for both certification and credential programs.